Bashed HackTheBox WalkThrough

 $ nmap -sC -sV -oN bashed.nmap 10.10.10.68

-Ongoing to this website found information about a webshell named phpbash [a web shell is a malicious web-based shell-like interface that enables remote access and control to a web server by allowing execution of arbitrary commands].
-There is also a hint “I actually developed it on this exact server!”, at the same URL.
-According to this hint this webshell should exist on this website.
-Here is the snippet of hint.
+[a web shell is a malicious web-based shell-like interface that enables remote access and control to a web server by allowing execution of arbitrary commands].
+There is also a hint “I actually developed it on this exact server!

 According to a screenshot posted on this website we should get access to this webshell at URL http://10.10.10.68/uploads/phpbash.php but ongoing to this URL I couldn’t find it.
 There may be chances that this webshell is present in some other folder.
-For knowing the folder we have to perform directory bruteforcing.
+For knowing the folder we have to perform directory bruteforcing

 Directory Bruteforcing